 "The San Bernardino litigation isn't about trying to set a precedent or send any kind of message.
 It is about the victims and justice," FBI Director James Comey said in a letter last week.

-Wednesday, Apple CEO Tim Cook said the FBI order "could expose people to incredible vulnerabilities."
+But speaking on ABC news on Wednesday, Apple CEO Tim Cook said the FBI order "could expose people to incredible vulnerabilities."

 "This case is not a case about one isolated iPhone," Apple said in the filing, reiterating previous comments.